For physicians

 - Dr. Anthony J. Bleyer, Nephrologist, Wake Forest University School of Medicine

-Up to 10% of all CKD patients in the U.S. – as many as 1.2 million people – are estimated to have a genetic mutation that causes their disease.
+Up to 10% of all CKD patients in the U.S. – as many as 3.7 million people – are estimated to have a genetic mutation that causes their disease.
 This staggering number includes an estimated 25% of dialysis patients who, along with their nephrologists, are in the dark about the cause of their kidney failure.
-This lack of knowledge contributes to frequent non-diagnosis.
+This lack of knowledge contributes to non-diagnosis.

 ABOUT ADTKD